MaiaKBard/the_dmv/iteration3_notes.md

 - It will need to pass through the DMVFacility class for each state

 I found Lambdas?
 Not sure if I quiet understand them but I want to try to use it...
+- they store blocks of code that can be executed later

 Test needed to use this -->